Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ### Restrict access to web apps to the Azure Front Door instance

 Traffic from Azure Front Door to your application originates from a well known set of IP ranges defined in the AzureFrontDoor.Backend service tag.
-Using a service tag restriction rule, you can [restrict traffic to only originate from Azure Front Door](https://learn.microsoft.com/azure/frontdoor/origin-security).
+By using a service tag restriction rule, you can [restrict traffic to only originate from Azure Front Door](https://learn.microsoft.com/azure/frontdoor/origin-security).

-Before setting up the App Service access restriction, take note of the *Front Door ID* which can be found on the "Overview" page for the Front Door instance in the "Essentials" section.
+Before setting up the App Service access restriction, take note of the *Front Door ID* which can be found on the **Overview** page for the Front Door instance in the **Essentials** section.
 This will be needed to ensure traffic only originates from your specific Front Door instance by further filtering the incoming requests based on the unique http header that your Azure Front Door sends.

-For your first web app, navigate to the "Access restriction (preview)" page.
+For your first web app, navigate to the **Access restriction (preview)** page.

 ![]({{ site.baseurl }}/media/2022/11/web-app-access-restrictions-1.png)